tinuzz/wp-plugin-trackserver/README.md

 'trackserver_publish' and 'trackserver_admin') to manage the various levels of access within Trackserver:

-* To use the tracking features and manage and publish ones own tracks, the 'use_trackserver' capability is required.
+* To use the tracking features and manage and publish one's own tracks, the 'use_trackserver' capability is required.
 It is granted to authors, editors and administrators, but not to subscribers.
 * To publish other people's tracks, the 'trackserver_publish' capability is